Get Matched With Early Childhood Education Programs

 Your mentor teacher will let you know what their expectations are of you and what the core curriculum is - you will need to know this information no matter what level or grade of school you are teaching.
 You’ll complete your student teaching in your assigned kindergarten and elementary school with guidance from your mentor teacher and they will report back to your education program on your performance.

-Step 4: Earn Your Required Teaching License or Credentials
+Step 3: Earn Your Required Teaching License

 You’ve graduated and received a job offer, so what’s next?
 In all 50 states and territories, teachers like you are required to take licensing tests, which may include the PRAXIS exam.
 You need to pass these tests with a minimum score, which is decided by your state board of education.
 Once you have done this and completed all other requirements, you are legally allowed to enter the classroom as a teacher.